 Are you looking for some free keyword research tools that will help you have a fresh look at your SEO content?
-You will be amazed by the diversity of tools that you can use for keyword research.
-Explore these ones, I bet you’ll choose five or something to add to your daily arsenal of SEO tools.
+You will be amazed by the diversity of tools that you can use to discover untapped keyword ideas absolutely free of charge.
+Explore these ones, I bet you’ll choose five or something to add to your daily arsenal of keyword research tools.

 Google Search Console is the most popular free keyword research tool that every marketer knows of.
 Here you can find those keywords that your site already ranks for.